 When we hear the word "fundamentalism," we usually think "religious extremism."
 But people can be extremists in their beliefs without being conventionally religious.
 This is especially true for evolution.

-Certainly there’s good evidence for evolution—who can deny that organisms have changed over time?
-But what we’re talking about here is the claim that natural selection, a mindless material process, is the main driver of evolution.
+Certainly there's good evidence for evolution---who can deny that organisms have changed over time?
+But what we're talking about here is the claim that natural selection, an unguided material process, is the main driver of evolution.
 This is Darwinian evolution.

 Fundamentalism is always about overzealously held beliefs.
 A fundamentalist is not only certain about knowing the truth but is also convinced that dissenters have no legitimate voice and must be silenced.
 Fundamentalism is about who's in, who's out, who's right, who's wrong, and it leaves no room for negotiation.